 “A critical event is an action that users take within your product that aligns closely with your core value proposition.
 Chances are you probably already know what your critical event is—it’s the action that you want to drive your users toward and get them to perform.”

 In other words, a critical event is a moment when user unlocks a key moment of success.

 What does success mean?
 That depends on what your product does.
 For Airbnb, the critical event is making a booking.
 For a fitness app, that event might be booking a class.
 For Instagram, uploading your first photo may represent a critical event.

-The critical event is not always obvious or intuitive – but identifying it can help you focus your efforts around your most important source of growth.
+The critical event is not always obvious or intuitive – but identifying it can help you focus your efforts around your most important source of scaling user growth.

 Here at ProdPad, we went digging for our critical event when our trial-to-paid conversions flatlined.
 We found that our critical event was wedged into our free trial.